robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ^ Cocoa’s use of protocols can, broadly, be broken down into three categories:

-^ First, protocols which delegate some of an object’s behaviour to some other object. `UITableViewDelegate` and `UITableViewDataSource` are this kind of protocol.
+^ First, protocols which delegate some of an object’s behaviour to some other object. `UITableViewDelegate` and `UITableViewDataSource` are examples of this kind of protocol.

 ^ Second, protocols which resemble a model object, combining a few properties and perhaps some methods around a single theme.
 This is somewhat more vague than the other two, and not very common in Cocoa; `NSFilePresenter` is an example, combining a presented item’s URL and operation queue with behaviours relating to serialized access to and changes of the item in question.